-\subsection{Impact of Increasing Symbol Rate}
+\subsubsection{Impact of Increasing Symbol Rate}

-In this part, we investigate the performance evolution of Transformer-NLC and DBP at different symbol rates.
-First transmission scenario in Section \ref{Numerical_TF_16qam} with 16QAM modulation and a link with 40 spans of 80 km SSMF is considered.
-Additionally, the fixed Transformer-NLC model associated to Region 1 in Table \ref{tbl:selectedmodelshpyerarams} is considered for all simulation with 32, 64, and 96 GBaud transmission scenarios.
-Note that this model is close to the envelope of performance versus complexity trade-off at higher regions for 32 GBaud transmission and may not be an optimized model for higher baud rate scenarios.
+In this part, we investigate the performance of Transformer-NLC and DBP at different symbol rates.
+For this comparison, Model1 is considered for 32, 64, and 96 GBaud transmission scenarios.
+Note that this model is close to the envelope of performance versus complexity trade-off in the middle region for 32 GBaud transmission and may not be an optimized model for higher baud-rate scenarios.

-The performance results for the given Transformer-NLC model is shown in Fig.~\ref{fig:compare_16_32_96GB}.
-The nonlinear compensation gains for optimized DBP structures of various complexity operating at two samples-per-symbol are also depicted in these graphs.
+The performance results for the given Transformer-NLC model is shown in Fig.~\ref{fig:compare_32_64_96GB}.
+The nonlinear compensation gains for the optimized DBP structures of various complexities operating at two samples-per-symbol are also depicted in these graphs.
 We can observe that the nonlinear compensation is generally more challenging at higher baud rates as the gains are shrinking.
 Moreover, one need to increase the complexity of DBP and use more steps-per-span to match the given Transformer-NLC model.
-This is in fact another issue with the application of DBP for high-speed optical transceivers (\cite{tan2019effectiveness} and references therein) and these results confirm the advantage and flexibility of a data-driven ANN model with increasing symbol rates over the deterministic method of DBP.
+This is in fact a critical issue with the application of DBP for high-speed optical transceivers (as in \cite{tan2019effectiveness} and references therein) and these results confirm the advantage and flexibility of a data-driven ANN model with increasing symbol rates over the deterministic method of DBP.